nthang2/Reserver-prediction/README.md

 We employed the scikit-learn library to calculate the accuracy score and create a confusion matrix for evaluating the models.
 The accuracy score measures the proportion of correctly predicted cancellations or non-cancellations out of the total predictions.
 It provides an overall assessment of the model's predictive accuracy.

-Additionally, we utilized a confusion matrix to gain a more detailed understanding of the model's performance.
-The confusion matrix presents a tabular representation of predicted and actual classes, showing the true positive, true negative, false positive , and false negative values.
+The confusion matrix was utilized to gain a more detailed understanding of the model's performance.
+It presents a tabular representation of predicted and actual classes, showing the true positive, true negative, false positive , and false negative values.

 This matrix allows us to calculate various evaluation metrics such as precision, recall, and F1 score and determine which model excels at predicting hotel reservation cancellations, where **precision** is the proportion of true positive predictions out of all positive predictions, **recall** is the proportion of true positive predictions out of all actual positive instances and **F1 score** is a measure that combines both precision and recall into a single metric.

+To assess the overall perfomace, we also used **Macro Average**, which calculates the average performance across all classes without considering the class imbalance, treating regardless of their size or distribution, and **Weighted Average**, which calculates the average performance across all classes, taking into account the class imbalance, giveing more weight to the metrics of classes with a larger number of samples, reflecting their relative importance.

 # 3. Methodology